datawire/ambassador-docs/docs/emissary/pre-release/topics/using/dev-portal.md

 | DEVPORTAL_CONTENT_DIR    | Default content subdir (defaults to `/`)                                       |
 | DEVPORTAL_CONTENT_BRANCH | Default content branch (defaults to `master`)                                  |
 | DEVPORTAL_DOCS_BASE_PATH | Base path for api docs (defaults to `/doc/`)                                   |

+## Visualize your API documentation in the cloud

+If you haven't already done so, you may want to [connect your cluster to Ambassador Cloud](../../../tutorials/getting-started).
+Connected clusters will automatically report your `AmbassadorMapping`'s OpenAPI documents, allowing you to host and visualize all of your services API documentation on a shared, secure and authenticated platform.